Hrishavvv/Browser-X/README.md

 # Converting it to an .exe _(for Windows only)_
-Navigate to the folder and make sure all the pre-requisistes are successfully installed.
+Navigate to the folder and make sure all the pre-requisites are successfully installed.
 ```bash
 cd Browser-X
 ```